Skip to Main Content

 GenAI image tools can produce diverse images in a range of mediums, everything from photorealistic oil painting style to anime.

-Stable Diffusion is an AI art generator that enables users to create unique imagery from short text descriptions, also known as prompts.
+Other, not QUT-endorsed tools, include Stable Diffusion which is an AI art generator that enables users to create unique imagery from short text descriptions, also known as prompts.

 DALL·E 2 is an AI system that enables users to create images and art from a text description in natural language.